blueripple/blueripple-research/br-2021-A/posts/StateSpecific1/inputs/post_afterDemographicOnly.md

 since turnout varies widely among these groups.

-We add a congressional-district-level population-density factor and interactions between education and a binary race term—a simplification of the race categories to white-non-Hispanic (WNH) and non-WNH: a term in the model that estimates the effect of being, e.g., white-non-Hispanic (WNH) *and* college-educated over and above the effects of being in either category separately.
+We add a congressional-district-level population-density factor and interactions between education and VOC/WHNV, a term in the model that estimates the effect of being, e.g., white-non-Hispanic (WNH) *and* college-educated over and above the effects of being in either category separately.
 Crucially, we also include an interaction between state and VOC/WNHV, a term which estimates the *state-dependent* portion of the turnout gap.

+We fit a binomial model, estimating the probability that voters in each subgroup will vote.
-We fit a multi-level model, allowing partial-pooling in the estimate of the national turnout by race, turnout probability in each state, and for the interaction between state and race.
+The model uses partial-pooling in the national turnout by race, turnout probability in each state, and for the interaction between state and race, allowing the data to determine the best balance among these for estimating the turnout of a particular subgroup.

 A more complex model might:

 - Expand the categories: e.g., including religion or marital status.